FOR FREE PEOPLE

 As a real estate agent and part-time event planner, she says she hardly makes enough to cover her groceries.
 Even a box of Midol, she says, costs $16 now, even though only a few months ago she remembers it being more like $11.

 “The price of everything has just skyrocketed,” she said.
-“I’d love to have a child, but if Kamala is elected, that will just be the nail in the coffin.”
+“I’d love to have a child, but if Kamala [Harris] is elected, that will just be the nail in the coffin.”

 Debbie Perkiss, who said she was a Democrat her “whole life” until Trump entered the scene in 2016, told me the Republicans are the “old-fashioned Democrats” now.

-“It used to be about the working class,” Perkiss, a 60-year-old Jewish mother, says about the left of her youth.
+“It used to be about the working class,” Perkiss, a 60-year-old Jewish mother, said about the left of her youth.
 “But that was the Democratic Party from years ago.
 Now it’s changed, and the whole Biden-Harris policy is completely backward.
 Why are we buying oil from other countries when we have it ourselves?”

 She added that the border is her “number one” issue, the economy is her second, and that her third is this: “We should be oil-independent, always.”
 She believes tapping into our own domestic oil supply will “change everything” in the fight against rising grocery store prices and energy costs, both of which she said are now costing her “close to double” than under Trump.